Peru's attorney general reverses course on corruption probe

 Demonstrators protest at San Martin Plaza in Lima, Peru, Tuesday, Jan.
 1, 2019, over Attorney General Pedro Chavarry's dismissal of a team investigating the sweeping Odebrecht corruption case.
 President Martin ... more

-LIMA, Peru (AP) — Peru's attorney general has retreated from his dismissal of the lead investigators in a sweeping corruption probe, after drawing a public outcry and a bid by the president to remove him from office.
+LIMA, Peru (AP) — Peru's attorney general has reversed his dismissal of the lead investigators in a sweeping corruption probe, retreating after drawing a public outcry and a bid by the president to remove him from office.

 Attorney General Pedro Chavarry's announcement Wednesday came just two days after the prosecutors' removal sparked street protests across Peru.